T-Series (company): History

 T-Series was founded on 11 July 1983 by Gulshan Kumar, at the time a fruit juice seller in the Daryaganj neighbourhood of Delhi.
 The company initially sold pirated Hindi film songs, prior to releasing original music.
 Back then, the Indian audio cassette market was small-scale, with widespread piracy, but there was growing demand for cassette music.
 According to Rediff, while Kumar "was involved in piracy, he was passionately market- and consumer-driven."
 The company also took advantage of loopholes in copyright law allowing for the release of cover versions of songs, which T-Series would then flood the market with.
-Researchers Lawrence Liang and Ravi Sundaram wrote:

-T-Series was a profoundly disruptive force in the Indian music market, in large part because it was a tremendously successful pirate.
-The company built its catalog through a variety of quasi-legal and illegal practices ...
-[T-Series] engaged in more straightforward copyright infringement in the form of pirate releases of popular hits, and it often illegally obtained film scores before the release of the film to ensure that its recordings were the first to hit the market.